How to Color Hair Bundles at Home: Safe, Salon-Quality Results

 Welcome to Bundle Factory, your one-stop shop

-Bundle Factory makes it easy to find all things hair!
+Bundle Factory makes it easy to find everything related to hair!
 We offer an extensive range of

 human hair bundles and multipacks, lace wigs, and human hair extensions in various textures like body wave, deep wave, and curly hair.
 Our virgin hair is perfect for coloring hair bundles at home, whether you're aiming for blonde bundles or a rich chocolate brown.

-Bundle Factory has unbeatable prices that more often than not beat any sale price or regular price you'll find elsewhere.
+Bundle Factory has unbeatable prices that, more often than not, beat any sale price or regular price you'll find elsewhere.
 Enjoy free shipping on orders over $149 in the United States, and earn 2% cashback on all purchases through our BFF rewards program.
 New customers, don't miss out on an instant 10% discount when you subscribe to our mailing list.
-Share the love and earn more – refer a friend, and when they make a purchase of $100 or more, you'll receive a $10 bonus while they get a $5 welcome gift.
+Share the love and earn more – refer a friend, and when they make a purchase of $100 or more, you'll receive a $10 bonus, while they'll receive a $5 welcome gift.

 From a glueless wig to lace frontal wigs, we have everything you need to create your perfect look.
 Don't wait—start your color styling today with Bundle Factory's premium hair products!